Ahead in the Cloud

 “When we relocated the web site, we called it the biggest change you didn’t see,” Thomson recalled.
 “It was completely transparent to outside users.”

 One use of the cloud seemed to give rise to the next and the next.
 Thomson immediately calls to mind two successes in scientific research.
-“Once developers of an image reconstruction software called the ‘Gadgetron’ began tapping the cloud’s power [see Software Forecast Bright with the Cloud] it became clear that there was real potential for new science using the cloud,” he pointed out.
+“Once developers of an image reconstruction software called the ‘Gadgetron’ began tapping the cloud’s power [see sidebar] it became clear that there was real potential for new science using the cloud,” he pointed out.

-Another application—involving big data—recently finished a pilot testing the cloud against traditional onsite computing [see Confessions of a Heavy User].
+Another application—involving big data—recently finished a pilot testing the cloud against traditional onsite computing [see sidebar].

 Thanks to the success of the Gadgetron and other research, when approached with requests for more IT resources, Thomson now routinely steers investigators toward trying the cloud to meet scientific needs.